mbakhiet/MyFlixRepo/README.md

 ## Notes

 I had difficulty rotating the views and using ViewHolder.
 I worked exposing details but did not finish.
 Overall I had quite a bit of difficulty understanding on how the various classes and xml files interacted with the adapter class but I think I'm beginning to understand better.
+I've also had difficulty with git (I'm now realizing that I overwrote the todo app rather than making a new repository and that I wasn't able to get the gif working properly within github.
+Here's the link: http://imgur.com/Q87hfK

 ## License